What’s On

 Last Thursday of the month, 7.30-9pm

-Experience the immersive rejuvenating frequencies of a Sound Bath bringing you into a state of relaxation.
-Through the use of Himalayan Singing Bowls, Gong and Percussion, Dan produces sounds as an enabler to help you feel more enriched, connected and in harmony with yourself.
+Experience the immersive rejuvenating frequencies of a Sound Bath.
+Through the use of Himalayan Singing Bowls, Gong and Percussion, this session will help you feel more enriched, connected and in harmony with yourself.

 In the Chapel